alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 -------------------------------------------------------------------------------

-I had already updated my timeline estimates before people started toying with GPT-3, but GPT-3 was what motivated me to write a blog post explaining why.
+I had already updated my timeline estimates before people started toying with GPT-3, but GPT-3 was what motivated me to write this blog post explaining why.

 What we're seeing with GPT-3 is that language is an incredibly flexible input space.
 People have known this for a while.
-I know NLP researchers like to say language understanding is an AI-Complete task, because a hypothetical machine that perfectly understands and replies to all questions might as well be the same as a person.
+I know an NLP professor who said language understanding is an AI-Complete task, because a hypothetical machine that perfectly understands and replies to all questions might as well be the same as a person.
 People have also argued that compression is a proxy for intelligence.